-Whether you call them hoverboards, self-balancing scooter boards or explosions waiting to happen, these two-wheeled scooters are the hottest toys of the year.
+Whether you call them hoverboards, self-balancing boards or explosions waiting to happen, these two-wheeled scooters aren't going anywhere.

-Despite their coolness, this tech fad has a dangerous side.
-The news has been peppered with reports of hoverboards exploding and catching fire.
-Cities are banning them from roads and sidewalks.
-Airlines won't let you bring them onto planes.
-Retailers such as Amazon and Overstock are stopping sales of some models or even telling consumers to trash ones they've already received.
+This 2015 tech fad may have been cool, but it had a dangerous side.
+Last year the news was peppered with reports of hoverboards exploding and catching fire.
+Cities banned them from roads and sidewalks.
+Airlines wouldn't let you bring them onto planes.
+Retailers such as Amazon and Overstock stopped selling certain models and even told consumers to trash ones they've already received.

-Suffice it to say, there's a lot of confusion and misinformation out there.
-If you're shopping for a board this holiday season and beyond, here are the things you should know before you buy.
+Suffice it to say that a lot has changed over the past year.
+If you're shopping for a board this holiday season and beyond, here are the things you need to know before you buy.

 First things first: What exactly is a hoverboard?

 These hoverboards can't actually levitate, a la "Back to the Future Part II."
 Instead, they use wheels to roll across the ground.
 It sounds lame, but really, they're far more fun to ride than a skateboard.